Welcome to our new arrivals 2016: #helloINTO

 I chose Manchester as it was a big city and very multi-cultural so it’s been an easier transition.”
 Kari from China.

-Between welcome parties and Saudi Arabia National Day celebrations, Ecuadorian students visited Old Trafford the home of word famous Manchester United football club.
+Between welcome parties and Saudi Arabia National Day celebrations, Ecuadorian students visited Old Trafford the home of world famous Manchester United football club.

 INTO London World Education Centre welcomed 60 students from all around the world, from Sierra Leone to Columbia.